startera/TooManyLogs/hello/apple/README.md

 This challenge is named `apple`, and is located within module `hello`.

-When users start this challenge, their environment will have:
+When users start this challenge, their environment will have: testsstt
 - `/flag`
 - `/challenge/apple`